hongseok-yang/graduatePL18/README.md

 3. Second assignment.
    1. Deadline: __**Midnight of the 3rd of December in 2018.**__
    2. Material: Moggi's [Computational Lambda-Calculus and Monads](http://www.disi.unige.it/person/MoggiE/ftp/lics89.ps.gz) (LICS 1989), and Wadler's [Monads for Functional Programming](http://homepages.inf.ed.ac.uk/wadler/papers/marktoberdorf/baastad.pdf) (Advanced Functional Programming, 1995).
+4. A review should have three pages or less.